antischematic/angular-composition-api/packages/core/README.md

 yarn add @mmuscat/angular-composition-api
 ```

-For change detection to function correctly, you must provide `ZonelessEventManager`
+### Setup

-in your root module.
-This is required whether zone.js is enabled or not.
+Provide `ZonelessEventManager` in your root module.
+This is required
+for proper change detection in event handlers.

 ```ts
 @NgModule({